sf-wdi-14/notes/lectures/week-6/_3_wednesday/dusk/lab/rails-zoo.md

 # Rails Zoo Lab

 You have been hired by the San Diego Zoo.
-They would like an app that catelogues their animals.
+They would like an app that catalogues their animals.

 **NB:** This app will not persist data nor have a login system, but we will get to both shortly!